The Promise and Peril of a Coronavirus Vaccine

 — Barbara Loe Fisher, Co-Founder NVIC

-Will global governments mandate that every citizen be injected with a vaccine for SARS-CoV-2?
+Will global governments mandate that every citizen be injected with a vaccine for COVID-19?
 Does the greater good outweigh the repercussions of introducing an RNA vaccine into the human gene pool?
 These are serious questions with critical implications for the future of human health and medical freedom.

-First, we must contextualize the current pandemic: We know far more now than the beginning of 2020 when lockdowns were implemented until public health officials had a handle on the situation.
+First, we must contextualize the current pandemic: We know far more now than at the beginning of 2020 when lockdowns were implemented until public health officials had a handle on the situation.
 After the main surge of the pandemic, we are fortunate to note that although this novel coronavirus is more transmissible than other seasonal illnesses like influenza, it is far less virulent than initially thought.
 The vast majority of those who contract COVID-19 recover, with case mortality less than 3% and trending downward.
-Actual mortality will be lower, perhaps under 1%, as those who are asymptomatic or with minimum symptoms may not seek testing.
+Actual mortality will be lower, perhaps under 1%, as those who are asymptomatic or have minimal symptoms may not seek testing.
 This was particularly true at the beginning of the pandemic when testing resources were limited.